 - What hurdles do you anticipate?
 How can these be part of the growth process?

 - What factors inform your vision of your ideal self?

 - Who do you know that is similar to your ideal self?

 - What single, small behavior can you improve as the first step toward your ideal self?

 - What’s a feasible way to chart your progress?
 A daily journal?
 Weekly check-ins with a friend?
 A sticky note on your mirror with a goal of the day?
 The month?

 There you go!
 Now you should have a better idea of your ideal self, and how you can become more YOU.
 These lists will change over time, and you can re-do this exercise as many times as it’s helpful.
 I recommend every few months.

 In Dialectical Behavioral Therapy, there’s a teaching that I’d like you to think of during moments where you’re lacking motivation: “I’m doing the best I can, and I can do better.”

 Push yourself to grow, and be patient with yourself along the way.
 Do this by creating an action plan that takes it day by day.

 And keep in touch!
-Join me in the Monument Community, where I moderate a couple of virtual Support Groups and explore our Personalized Treatment options to learn about how therapy can help you change your drinking.
+Join me in the Monument Community, where I moderate a couple of online alcohol Support Groups and explore our Personalized Treatment options to learn about how alcohol therapy can help you change your drinking.
 I’m rooting for you!